Skip to main content

 Special Moves

-The Trash Chop Move
+The Trash Chop Move (TCM)

 • In the middle of a game, if all of the 1's have been played already, and someone clues a 1, this is quite strange.
 (From Good Touch Principle, players are not supposed to touch cards that have already been played.)
-In this situation, the 1 is considered to be Trash.
+In this situation, the 1 is considered Trash.

 • The clue must have some deeper meaning.
 We agree that it means that the cards to the right of the trash are important.
 The point of the clue was to give the player a safe discard.